How to Write a Powerful College Application Essay

 Where to Start Writing a College Application Essay

-As mentioned above, the applicant should ensure that the school aligns with their values before beginning the writing process.
+As mentioned above, before beginning the writing process, the applicant should make sure that the school aligns with their values.
 The XQ College Pathfinder is an amazing tool to help redirect distracted minds back to the college selection process.
 The guide provides a few questions that help students familiarize themselves with each of their selected schools.
 Reference these questions throughout the research process:

 • What is each school’s mission statement?
 How do they carry this out on their campuses?